Henok Zewdie – PRO/Liaison

 Henok Zewdie, an Ethiopian descent, is a chief architect of the Houston Taxi Association.
 His in-depth knowledge of the industry has been greatly drawn upon in the reinvention process the taxicab industry has had to go through.

-His precision and insight have been invaluable to pivotal decision-making moments that redefined our competitive position today.
+His precision and insight have been invaluable to pivotal decision-making moments that redefined our competitive advantage today.

 Henok obtained an advanced degree from the Ethiopian Academy of Sciences and is an ordained minister who serves his community exceptionally.
 Henok, his beautiful wife and children are role models that continue to positively impact communities in the U.S. and their home country of Ethiopia.
 A man of faith and high integrity, Henok has a magnetic influence on all who is privileged to experience his interactions.